xcrescent/portfolio_brl_trainees/README.md

 ### 3. BRL Members List

-If you are a BRL Trainee, please add your information to the `trainees` list in [`card.dart`](path/to/file).
+If you are a BRL Member, please add your information to the `brlMembers` list in [`brl_members.dart`](lib/data/brl_members.dart).
 Include your name, member type, domain, GitHub link, LinkedIn link, and Instagram link.

 Example: